 The footwear industry is also a competitive one.
 The leading footwear brand in the Netherlands was Asics Europe.
-In 2015, Asics saw their turnover amount to approximately 700 million U.S dollars, whereas Ecco and Under Armor generated roughly 500 and 250 million U.S dollars in the same year.
-The Euro Shoe Group NV led the ranking of leading footwear companies in Belgium in 2015.
-They had a turnover of approximately 155 million U.S dollars, roughly ten million more than second-ranked Brantano NV.
+In 2016, Asics saw their turnover amount to approximately 700 million U.S dollars, whereas Under Armor and Ecco generated roughly 425 and 421 million U.S dollars in the same year.
+The Euro Shoe Group NV led the ranking of leading footwear companies in Belgium in 2016.
+They had a turnover of approximately 152 million U.S dollars, roughly seven million more than second-ranked Brantano NV.

-When looking at consumer expenditure on footwear in the United Kingdom, year-on-year figures show that consumers spent more on footwear.
-In 2005, expenditure amounted to approximately 5.1 billion pounds.
-However, ten years later this number nearly doubled: 2015 showed an annual expenditure on footwear of roughly ten billion pounds.
+When looking at consumer expenditure on footwear in the United Kingdom, year on year figures show that consumers spent more on footwear.
+In 2007, expenditure amounted to approximately 6.1 billion pounds.
+However, ten years later this number nearly doubled: 2017 showed an annual expenditure on footwear of roughly 12 billion pounds.
 A similar case was seen in household consumption expenditure on footwear in Sweden.

 Adapting and using e-commerce is one option, but standing out from others might be the most complex challenge retailers have to tackle.
 Nevertheless, e-commerce has influenced the European footwear industry, forcing retailers to apply different strategies to reach consumers.